Minoan Toilets, Drains, and Water Pipes

 You'll notice that Cretan columns have an "upside-down" taper, wider at the top than the bottom.

-Another glaring problem is that none of them have drains.
-The Knossos complex and others in Crete are famous for their surprisingly advanced plumbing, both supplies and drains.
-The lack of plumbing at these so-called lustral basins is strange.
+Another big problem is that none of these sunken spaces have drains.
+The Knossos complex and other Minoan sites in Crete are famous for their surprisingly advanced plumbing, both supplies and drains.
+The lack of plumbing at these so-called lustral basins strong suggests that they weren't water tubs or tanks, ceremonial or otherwise.

-Many lustral basins throughout Crete and at the Cycladic but Minoan-influenced Akrotiri site on Thera were found to contain cult objects.
-They might contain offering tables or sacred vessels.
-Or the walls might be decorated with religious themes.
+Many lustral basins throughout Crete and at the Cycladic but Minoan-influenced Akrotiri site on Thira or Θήρα were found to contain cult objects.
+Some contained offering tables or sacred vessels.
+The walls of some were decorated with religious themes.
 These structures could have to do with a chthonic or underworld deity associated with the renewal of nature.
-Many current scholars prefer the term Adyton for these spaces, a Greek term meaning "off limits", referring to the most holy part of a temple of Classical Greek times.
+Many current scholars prefer the term adyton or άδυτον for these spaces, a Greek term meaning "off limits", referring to the most holy part of a temple of Classical Greek times.

 Another problematic lustral basin is in what Evans called the Throne Room at Knossos.